 - Use the receipt to inform the customer about the survey – add a link or better yet a QR code.

 - Conduct mobile surveys – this will make it possible for the clients who receive a link to complete the questionnaire right away while in the store on their smartphones or tablets.
 Choose a mobile survey provider who delivers questionnaires compatible with all types of devices and browsers like surveylab.com.

 - Use beacons to automatically send out mobile survey invites to customers who are around by means of Bluetooth or NFC technology.

 - Provide a stand with your online survey for the customers who visit you (e.g. at trade fairs).

 - Train your staff to instruct and encourage customers to provide valuable feedback.

-Some research projects, such as e.g. market research, creative campaign testing, products testing and other require you to reach respondents from outside the group of your current customers or people with very definite features and habits.
-In this case it’s very convenient to use an online survey panel that provides respondents for your research.
+Some research projects, such as e.g. market research, creative campaign testing, product testing and other require you to reach respondents from outside the group of your current customers or people with very definite features and habits.
+In this case, it’s very convenient to use an online survey panel that provides respondents for your research.
 This allows you to quickly reach a precisely defined group of people (e.g. by age, sex, nationality, hobbies, career profile, etc.) and collect the desired sample without worrying about the response rate.
 You will only be charged for the valid answers you collect, regardless of the distributed number of questionnaires.